-A logical variable (e.g., 1flag) is different from a real or integer variable.
-It occupies much less memory (usually only one byte rather than four or eight bytes for a real or integer) and can take on only one of two values, either .true. or .false. (e.g., as set in line 146).
+A logical variable (e.g., lflag) is different from a real or integer variable.
+It occupies much less memory (usually only one byte rather than four or eight bytes for a real or integer) and can take on only one of two values, either .true. or .false. (e.g., as set in line 147).
 Note the periods before and after the variable value; these are as much a part of the value as the digit 1 is part of the real value 1.25.
-Line 61 then tests the value of 1flag as set by the subroutine divisor.
-In English, we would read "If 1flag is true, then perform the statements up to and including the next endif statement.
+Line 63 then tests the value of lflag as set by the subroutine divisor.
+In English, we would read "If lflag is true, then perform the statements up to and including the next endif statement.
 Otherwise, skip on past the next endif statement, and carry on from there."
-Note the use of .eqv. instead of =, again with the periods.
-This is interpreted by the compiler as a "logical equivalent" rather than an "assignment" as specified by '='.
-The opposite of .eqv. is .neqv.
+Note the use of .eq. instead of =, again with the periods.
+This is interpreted by the compiler as a "logical equal" rather than an "assignment" as specified by '='.
+Other logical comparisons are possible, including .ne., .gt., .lt., .ge., and .le..
+For "if-tests" (i.e., the phrases enclosed by parentheses after the word if in the if-statement; see §5.2 and §5.3) involving logical variables, inequalities (.gt., etc.) make no sense, and only .eq. and .ne. are legal.
 Thus, the following three statements are synonymous:

-'''

-if (lflag .eqv. .true.) then
+if (lflag .eq. .true.) then

-if (lflag .neqv. .false.) then
+if (lflag .ne. .false.) then

 if (lflag) then

-'''